Agoric/documentation/main/ertp/guide/README.md

 - `make<Foo>Kit()`: Creates a new Foo object as well as other things.
 It returns some combination of useful things, usually including the new
   Foo object.
 But not always; sometimes Foo is conceptual, and, for example, instead of a single object, two facets are returned.
 - `create<Foo>()`: Creates a new Foo, but doesn't return it.
-- `get<Foo>()`: Returns a Foo that already existed.
+- `get<Foo>()`: Returns a Foo that already exists.
 - `provide<Foo>()`: If Foo already exists, it returns it.
 If not, it creates a new Foo and returns that.

 ## Life of Assets

-Let's look at some asset "lifecycles".
-While it's very rare for an asset to be destroyed, as opposed to being redistributed, these "lifecycles" show assets from their creation through common usage patterns.
+Let's look at some asset operation lifecycles.
+While it's very rare for an asset to be destroyed, as opposed to being redistributed, these lifecycles show assets from their creation through common usage patterns.
 These are deliberately stripped down to their basic, core, functionality.
 Optional parameters and non-core operations are not shown, nor are some significant concepts which would make this introduction more confusing.
 Those are covered on the component-specific pages.